AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 - Add template verification functionality
 - Validate email configuration at startup

+### Subscription Tier Update
+We need to update the subscription tier system from the current 3-tier system (Basic, Standard, Premium) to a new 5-tier system based on application counts:
+- 100 Applications Package ($35)
+- 200 Applications Package ($59)
+- 300 Applications Package ($79)
+- 500 Applications Package ($115)
+- 1000 Applications Package ($175)

+We've created a detailed plan in subscription_tier_update_plan.md that outlines:
+- Updates to the PlanTier enum
+- Database migration to update existing plans and add new ones
+- Code changes needed to support the new tier structure
+- Testing strategy

 ## Next Steps
 1. Implement the email sending improvements outlined in email_implementation.md
+2. Implement the subscription tier updates outlined in subscription_tier_update_plan.md
-2. Test the email functionality with various email providers
+3. Test the email functionality with various email providers
+4. Test the subscription tier system with various upgrade/downgrade scenarios
-3. Monitor logs for any remaining issues
+5. Monitor logs for any remaining issues
-4. Document the solution and any configuration changes
+6. Document the solutions and any configuration changes

 ## Open Questions
 1. What is the current development status of the auth_service?
 2. Are there any other known issues with the auth_service?
-3. Which of the identified improvements should be prioritized after fixing the email issue?
+3. Which of the identified improvements should be prioritized after fixing the email issue and subscription tiers?
 4. What are the priorities for the next development cycle?